jzerbe/jzerbe.github.com/person.md

 ## Architecture of a Career
 I spent 15 years building software that powers modern industry.
 My work has always been at the intersection of complex data and high-stakes decision-making:
-- __Intelligence & Governance__: At Immuta, I designed data provisioning solutions for enterprise clients, leading evaluations to ensure stakeholders made the right buying decisions for their data platforms.
+- __Intelligence & Governance__: At Immuta, I designed data provisioning (agent and human) solutions for enterprise clients, leading evaluations to ensure stakeholders made the right buying decisions for their data platforms;
+closing many millions of dollars of new business.
 - __AI & Search__: As a Technical Product Owner at Koverse, I led the development of AI-guided search products and built operational processes for intelligence products designed for non-technical decision-makers.
 - __Energy & Environment__: At Tendril Networks, I managed the launch of novel machine learning technology